philcoder/rat/README.md

 For uninstall RAT client, go to inside **'Client Win'** folder and run as administrator level, the **uninstall.bat**, some info will appear but nothing to do and terminal window will be close alone.

-**PS: This client was tested only on Windows 10 64 bits and the executable was compiled only to 64 bits version.**
+PS: This client was tested only on Windows 10 64 bits and the executable was compiled only to 64 bits version.

+### Future Works

+1. Replace simple front-end to a SPA framework (e.g.: Vue.js)
+2. Migrate REST Api from Spring Boot to Eclipse MicroProfile (using Fault Tolerance, Health Check, JWT Auth e etc.)
+3. Create full micro service projects from "monolithic architecture"